 \begin{example}[Schr\"oder $2$-Colored Binary Trees] Let ${\bf T}$ be the troupe $\mathsf{Sch}$, and let $f_1(T)=\des(T)+1$, $f_2(T)=\peak(T)+1$, and $f_3(T)=\black(T)+1$.
 We saw in Example~\ref{Exam1} that $f_1,f_2,f_3$ are insertion-additive.
 Let ${\bf G}^{(x_1,x_2,x_3)}(z)=\sum_{n\geq 0}{\bf G}_n(x_1,x_2,x_3)z^n$, where Although we will not explicitly need this formula, one can show that where The Refined Tree Fertility Formula tells us that for every permutation $\pi$.

 Let us specialize to the case in which $x_2=x_3=1$.
 Note that ${\bf G}_n(x_1,1,1)$ counts Schr\"oder $2$-colored binary trees with $n$ vertices according to their number of right edges.
-Every Schr\"oder $2$-colored binary tree with $n$ vertices and $r$ right edges can be constructed by choosing a binary plane tree with $n$ vertices and $r$ right edges, coloring black the $n-1-r$ vertices that have left children (since white vertices cannot have left children), and then coloring each of the remaining $r+1$ vertices either black or white.
-The number of ways to make these choices is $2^{r+1}N(n,r+1)$, so where $N(n,r+1)$ and $N_n(2x)$ denote Narayana numbers and Narayana polynomials.
+Every Schr\"oder $2$-colored binary tree with $n$ vertices and $j$ right edges can be constructed by choosing a binary plane tree with $n$ vertices and $j$ right edges, coloring black the $n-1-j$ vertices that have left children (since white vertices cannot have left children), and then coloring each of the remaining $j+1$ vertices either black or white.
+There are $2^{j+1}N(n,j+1)$ ways to make these choices, so where $N(n,j+1)$ and $N_n(2x)$ denote Narayana numbers and Narayana polynomials.
 Thus,

 Another interesting specialization comes from setting $x_1=x_2=1$.
 It follows from Corollary 4.2 in \cite{Gu} that $\binom{n+j}{n-j}C_j$ is the number of trees in $\mathsf{Sch}_n$ with $j$ black vertices.
 Therefore, where $\displaystyle{\bf G}_{{\bf q}^{\mathcal H}}(1,1,x_3)=\prod_{t=0}^k\sum_{j=0}^{q_t}\binom{q_t+j}{q_t-j}C_jx_3^{j+1}$ when ${\bf q}^{\mathcal H}=(q_0,\ldots,q_k)$.